satish-rajnale/TypeScript-zero-to-Hero/README.md

 Typescript can be added by using npm and including a typeconfig.js file in you project files.Just make sure anything you use like react or node or any external modules must have a proper supportive type defined dependancy added in package.json file.

+>Some libraries (e.g. Axios) provide a wrapper function that is already defined as it willl return a data variable as a JSON.
+But maybe if your response is also gives you a data parameter that has different values you want.
+Supppose the response you get from server is like this